no-code-comments/SJTU-UMJI-Course-Files/VG101 Intro to Computers/README.md

 - Learn faster than Manuel if you don’t know anything about programming.
 Some techniques need to be used in the project may be delivered very late.
 “Linked list” in C project is a very good example.
 (You at least need to learn linked list very early to solve the second project.)
 - Start the projects early or you will be burdened.
 The projects provided by Manuel is extremely tricky.
 - Manuel’s exam is very stiff, with lots of problems to be solved.
-Don’t be frustrated if you review for a long time and get a score with on digital.
+Don’t be frustrated if you review for a long time and get a score with one digit.
 - Read the project description carefully, because there will be four questions related to the project in the exam.
 If you do not very well, your project will receive (huge) deduction.
 - When it comes to installing software in China, pirate version is better than the legal one.